metapraveen/rehashed/src/posts/dose.md

 - Laughter

-  - When you laugh body poruduces endorphins
+  - When you laugh body produces endorphins

-- Streching
+- Stretching

-  - streching your body like yoga increases endorphins
+  - stretching your body like yoga increases endorphins